-Artist Interview, Blogging about Being an Artist
+Artist Interviews, Being an Artist

 Liz Goldwyn was kind enough to pose for me in authentic 70s clothing from The Way We Wore on La Brea.
 (Not only is she luminous but also author of the magnificent book, Pretty Things)